Survivor Series: WarGames (2025): Background

 Announced on April 21, 2025, the 39th Survivor Series was scheduled for Saturday, November 29, 2025, at Petco Park in San Diego, California.
-It will be the first Survivor Series event to be held in an outside venue and the first to be held in a stadium.
-It will be held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-On June 30, it was revealed that it would once again feature the WarGames matches.
+It was the first Survivor Series event to be held in an outside venue and the first to be held in a stadium, and it was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+This marked the second Survivor Series to be held in the U.S. state of California, after the 2018 event in Los Angeles.
+This was also WWE's first PPV event to be held in San Diego since One Night Stand in June 2008.
+On June 30, it was revealed that it would again feature the WarGames matches for a fourth consecutive year.
+While the 2025 card once again did not feature a traditional Survivor Series match, the preceding evening's episode of Friday Night SmackDown did.

-In addition to airing on traditional PPV worldwide, the event will also be available to livestream on ESPN's direct-to-consumer streaming service in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that have not yet transferred to Netflix due to pre-existing contracts.
-This marks the first Survivor Series to livestream on Netflix following the WWE Network's merger under the service in January 2025 in those areas, and to livestream on ESPN in the United States, as WWE's contract with Peacock to air main roster PPV and livestreaming events expired at the conclusion of Clash in Paris in August.
+In addition to airing on traditional PPV worldwide, the event was also available to livestream on ESPN's direct-to-consumer streaming service in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that had not yet transferred to Netflix due to pre-existing contracts.
+This marked the first Survivor Series to livestream on Netflix following the WWE Network's merger under the service in January 2025 in those areas, and to livestream on ESPN in the United States, as WWE's contract with Peacock to air main roster PLEs expired at the conclusion of Clash in Paris in August.

 Storylines

-The event will include matches that result from scripted storylines.
-Results are predetermined by WWE's writers on the Raw and SmackDown brands, while storylines are produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.
+The event included four matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

+World Heavyweight Champion CM Punk, Undisputed WWE Champion Cody Rhodes, Roman Reigns, The Usos (Jey Uso and Jimmy Uso), Drew McIntyre, Logan Paul, and Brock Lesnar all participated in the men's WarGames match.